SciML/DiffEqDocs.jl/docs/src/features/callback_functions.md

   The first save will always occcur (if true), and the second will only occur when an event is detected.
 For discontinuous changes like a modification to `u` to be handled correctly (without error), one should set `save_positions=(true,true)`.
+* `idxs`: The components which will be interpolated into the condition.
+Defaults to `nothing` which means `u` will be all components.

 Additionally, keyword arguments for `abstol` and `reltol` can be used to specify a tolerance from zero for the rootfinder: if the starting condition is less than the tolerance from zero, then no root will be detected.
 This is to stop repeat events happening just after a previously rootfound event.
 The default has `abstol=1e-14` and `reltol=0`.

 ### DiscreteCallback